Jib667/Watchdog/README.md

 ## Updating Congressional Data

-To update the local YAML files with the latest data from the `congress-legislators` repository:
+To update the local data files:

 1. Navigate to the `backend` directory.
 2. Ensure your Python virtual environment is active (`source venv/bin/activate` or equivalent).
-3. Run the update script:
+3. Run the desired update script(s):
     ```bash
-    python update_congress_members_data.py
+    python update_congress_members_data.py # Update legislator/committee YAMLs (quick)
+    python update_bill_vote_data.py      # Update bills/votes for recent Congress (can be slow)
     ```
+    *Note: The `update_bill_vote_data.py` script manages the `congress_tools/` directory locally and copies the generated data to `backend/app/static/congress_data/congress/`.
+Remember to commit changes to the copied data in `backend/app/static/congress_data/congress/` if you want to include updated bill/vote data in the repository.*

 4. Restart the backend server (Uvicorn with `--reload` should restart automatically, but a manual restart ensures the new data is loaded if `--reload` isn't used or fails).

 ## API Documentation